-I am very privileged to get to offer some advice from my experience publishing and writing children’s books, and one thing I am often asked about is working with illustrators and illustrator contracts in particular.
+I am very privileged to get to offer some advice from my experience publishing and writing children’s books, and one thing I am often asked about is working with illustrators in particular.

 “How do you find an illustrator?” and of course,

-“What should you include in your illustrator contract?”
+“What should you include in your contract with your illustrator?”

-My suggestion is, do you research when you find one you like, or use an agency.
+My suggestion is, do your research when you find one you like, or use an agency.

 What to look for:

 - work the illustrator has done before

 - can they work within your timeline and budget?

 - a referral